4n0nymou3/DPI-Phantom/README.md

 * **Dual Proxy Inbounds**: Offers both SOCKS5 (port `10808`) and HTTP (port `10809`) inbounds for flexible integration with different applications.
 * **Server-Less Architecture**: Works entirely on the client-side, providing powerful obfuscation without the cost or complexity of a VPS.

+---

-## Phantom X Chain: The Companion Tool
+## Phantom Universal Chainer: The Companion Tool

-To simplify the process of chaining this configuration with an exit proxy, a companion web tool named **Phantom X Chain** is available.
-This utility allows you to combine the core Phantom configuration with your own proxy server, enabling it to bypass firewalls while retaining its advanced obfuscation features.
-Currently, the tool supports chaining with **Shadowsocks (ss://)** proxies.
-You can find the link to this tool in the repository's description.
+To streamline the process of using this advanced configuration with your own proxy servers, this repository includes a powerful companion web tool: the **Phantom Universal Chainer**.

+This tool has been significantly upgraded.
+Instead of a single Shadowsocks proxy, it now allows you to chain the entire Phantom configuration with a **full, multi-protocol JSON config** from clients like v2rayNG.
+The result is a single, robust configuration that directs your traffic through Phantom's advanced anti-DPI engine before exiting through your own load-balanced pool of servers (VLESS, VMess, Trojan, etc.).
+It also includes a **"Route All Traffic"** option for full tunneling.

+### ⚠️ Requirements & Instructions

+* **Crucial Requirement: Load Balancer:** The input JSON config you provide **must** contain a load balancer.
+The tool is specifically designed to locate a balancer tagged `proxy-round` and use it as the exit point.
+Configs without this balancer will not be processed correctly.

+* 💡 **How to Create Your Input Config:** You can easily generate a compatible JSON file using a modern client like **v2rayNG (v1.10.11 or newer)**.
+Simply select multiple servers of any protocol (VLESS, Trojan, etc.) in the app, and use the batch export feature to generate a single, combined JSON file with load balancing enabled.
+This is the file you should paste into the chainer tool.

+---

-## Usage
+## Usage (Standalone Phantom Config)

+If you wish to use the Phantom config by itself (without chaining to another proxy), follow these steps:

 1. Copy the content of the `phantom.json` file.
-2. Import the configuration from the clipboard into a compatible client (e.g., v2rayNG, MahsaNG).
+2. Import the configuration from the clipboard into a compatible client (e.g., v2rayNG, Nekoray).
 3. Ensure your client's `geoip.dat` and `geosite.dat` files are up to date for optimal routing.

+## Usage (With the Chainer Tool)

+1. Prepare your multi-server, load-balanced JSON config using a client like v2rayNG.
+2. Navigate to the **Phantom Universal Chainer** tool (linked in this repository's "About" section).
+3. Paste your entire JSON config into the primary input box.
+4. Adjust the **Forced Route IPs & Domains** list as needed.
+By default, it contains Telegram's IP ranges.
+5. Optionally, check the **`Route All Traffic`** box to force all your device's traffic through the chained configuration.
+6. Click **`Generate Combined Config`** and import the resulting JSON into your client.